awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

   However, because you can encrypt a copy of an unencrypted snapshot, you can effectively add encryption to an unencrypted DB instance\.
 That is, you can create a snapshot of your DB instance, and then create an encrypted copy of that snapshot\.
 You can then restore a DB instance from the encrypted snapshot, and thus you have an encrypted copy of your original DB instance\.
 For more information, see [Copying a snapshot](USER_CopySnapshot.md)\.
 + You can't disable encryption on an encrypted DB instance\.
 + You can't create an encrypted snapshot of an unencrypted DB instance\.
-+ A snapshot of an encrypted instance must be encrypted using the same CMK as the DB instance\.
++ A snapshot of an encrypted DB instance must be encrypted using the same CMK as the DB instance\.
 + You can't have an encrypted read replica of an unencrypted DB instance or an unencrypted read replica of an encrypted DB instance\.
 + Encrypted read replicas must be encrypted with the same CMK as the source DB instance when both are in the same AWS Region\.
 + You can't restore an unencrypted backup or snapshot to an encrypted DB instance\.
 + To copy an encrypted snapshot from one AWS Region to another, you must specify the CMK in the destination AWS Region\.
 This is because CMKs are specific to the AWS Region that they are created in\.

   The source snapshot remains encrypted throughout the copy process\.
 Amazon RDS uses envelope encryption to protect data during the copy process\.
 For more information about envelope encryption, see [ Envelope encryption](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#enveloping) in the *AWS Key Management Service Developer Guide*\.
++ You can't unencrypt an encrypted DB instance\.
+However, you can export data from an encrypted DB instance and import the data into an unencrypted DB instance\.